itsmehara/CloudOpsNotes/PythonQuestions.md

 | 19 | How do you define a property in Python? | Use the `@property` decorator to define getter, setter, and deleter methods for an attribute. |
 | 20 | Explain the difference between composition and inheritance. | Composition involves building complex objects by combining simpler ones, while inheritance creates a new class based on an existing class. |

-Feel free to use these questions and answers to assess the depth of knowledge of a Python developer with experience in Data Science, Machine Learning, and various Python concepts.
+These questions and answers to verify knowledge of a Python developer with experience in Data Science, Machine Learning, and various Python concepts.

-Here is the table with the questions and their answers:
+Below is the table with the questions and their answers:

 | No | Question | Answer |
 |----|----------|--------|